 The Neighborhood Environmental Assessment Project (NEAP) is a systematic environmental mapping initiative.
 Each year, the PRCHN team collects valuable community asset data to better understand the physical (or built) environment, such as food retail locations.
 With this data, we can create static maps or searchable, interactive maps to give researchers and community members a better understanding of the physical (or built) environment and how that affects the health of residents.

-Since 2012, the NEAP team, including faculty, staff, students, and a significant number of interns, has driven the streets of our community to identify, map, inventory, and update lists of food retail outlets in the city of Cleveland and select suburbs.
+Each year since 2012, the NEAP team, including faculty, staff, students, and a significant number of interns, has driven the streets of our community to identify, map, inventory, and update lists of food retail outlets in the city of Cleveland and select suburbs.

 In addition, the NEAP team conducts periodic inventories of: